labynocle/elk-demo/README.md

 * an ElasticSearch instance which expose 2 ports: 9200 (HTTP for the Rest API) and 9300 (for the transport module)
 * a Logstash instance which expose the 5000 port (TCP input to let you easily inject data)
 * a Kibana instance which expose the 5601 port (HTTP for the dashboard web interface)
-* a Kopf instance which expose the 80 port (HTTP for the admin web interface)
+* a Cerebro instance which expose the 9000 port (HTTP for the admin web interface)

 ## Requirements